-As well as being popular with people looking for a beach holiday, it is also a favourite with hikers who enjoy exploring the rugged cliffs and mountainous region which forms a backdrop to Benissa.
+As well as being popular with people looking for a beach holiday, it is also a favourite with hikers who enjoy exploring the rugged cliffs and mountainous region forming a backdrop to Benissa.

-La Llobella cove is quiet and unspoilt which is perfect for swimming or snorkeling.
-El Baladrar cove is protected from the easterly winds with a 30 metre high cliff providing shelter.
-Its shallow waters and vast sea life make it perfect for swimming or snorkeling.
+La Llobella cove is quiet and unspoilt which is perfect for swimming or snorkelling.
+El Baladrar cove is protected from the easterly winds with a 30-metre high cliff providing shelter.
+Its shallow waters and vast sea life make it perfect for swimming or snorkelling.

 After all this activity, it could be time to find a restaurant or bar for a chance to sit down and relax.
 Benissa has no shortage of fine places to dine out, particularly along the coast and in the old town centre.
 Typical local dishes include paella in many different varieties, other rice dishes, fresh fish and special hand-made sausages with local butchers still using traditional recipes handed down through the generations.

 Benissa is a cultural wonderland with natural beauty, fine local food, stunning historic buildings and fiery fiestas.

 Although Benissa's church looks Gothic, it was actually built in the 20th century.

 An open-air market is held every Saturday morning in the Sant Josep, Sant Nicolau and Hort de Bordes streets